alphasoc/nfr/README.md

 ```

 ## Configuration
 NFR expects to find its configuration file in `/etc/nfr/config.yml`.
-You can find an example [`config.yml`](https://github.com/alphasoc/nfr/blob/master/config.yml) file in the repository's root directory.
+If you installed the Debian package, an example `config.yml` would have been installed for you in `/etc/nfr`.
+Otherwise, you can find the example [`config.yml`](https://github.com/alphasoc/nfr/blob/master/config.yml) file in the repository's root directory.
 The file defines the AlphaSOC Analytics Engine location and configuration, input preferences (e.g. log files to monitor), output preferences, and other variables.
 If you already have AlphaSOC API key, update the file with your key and place within the `/etc/nfr/` directory.

-If you are a new user, simply run `nfr account register` to create the file and generate an API key, e.g.
+If you are a new user, simply run `nfr account register` (as root) to create the file and generate an API key, e.g.

 ```
 # nfr account register